• Skip to primary navigation

 Read and study

-There is the assumption that people who are socially isolated age sooner and become dement.
+There is the assumption that people who are socially isolated age sooner and become demented.
 Personally, I think it has nothing to do with socializing but with brain function.
 Our brain needs to be stimulated.
 Reading, and learning new things help.

 I especially like audiobooks, and audible makes it possible to listen to as many as I want for a very good price.
 Social isolation can be very quiet.
-Listening to a book, course, lecture, etc gives me the opportunity to learn and listen all at the same time.
+Listening to a book, course, lecture, etc. gives me the opportunity to learn and listen all at the same time.

 Use social media